 For Organizations

-The following information is provided to Local organizations which benefit from the garden-related volunteer activities and education provided by Master Gardeners.
+The following information is provided to local organizations which benefit from the garden-related volunteer activities and education provided by Master Gardeners.

 If you are a Master Gardener you must review the Master Gardener Program Onboarding documents for complete program policies and guidelines.
 Go to Canvas Classroom [NetID required].